 A founding member of the &beyond collective, between 2014–2016 she was an editor for uncube, the digital magazine for architecture and beyond.
 Alongside recent projects such as Archifutures, she has also worked on editorial projects with Ruby Press, transmediale and raumlabor, among others.
 In 2019, she was the editor for Making Futures School, a non-disciplinary learning environment for spatial practices.

 As well as co-founding the discursive format series Way Too Concrete, exploring aspects of spatial production and representation, Fiona has written for The Architectural Review, PORT, rhizome, The Wire, Eye on Design and mono.kultur.
-She is currently working at Haus der Kulturen der Welt as Online Editor for the Anthropocene Curriculum project, a long-term initiative that explores frameworks for critical knowledge and education in our contemporary epoch—the Anthropocene.
+Between 2019–2022, she was Online Editor of Haus der Kulturen der Welt‘s Anthropocene Curriculum project, a long-term initiative that explores frameworks for critical knowledge and education in our contemporary epoch—the Anthropocene.
+As of 2023, she is part of the Publications team at the same institution.

 For commissions and enquiries, please get in touch.